Zelenskyy brings Europe's top leaders with him to meet Trump on ending Russia's war

 Russia continues attacks on Ukraine

-A Russian drone strike late Sunday on Kharkiv, Ukraine’s second largest city, killed seven civilians.
-The strike also injured 20 people, authorities said.
+A Russian drone strike on Kharkiv, Ukraine's second largest city, killed six civilians late Sunday.
+Among the victims was a toddler and a 16-year-old, according to local officials.
+The strike also injured 20 people, including six children, authorities said.

-Russian aerial attacks also targeted the northeastern Sumy region and the southern Odesa region.

-In Zaporizhzhia, a city in the southeast, 17 people were injured in an attack Monday, according to regional head Ivan Fedorov.

 Kullab reported from Kyiv, Ukraine.
 Associated Press writers John Leicester in Le Pecq, France, Illia Novikov in Kyiv and Dasha Litvinova in Tallinn, Estonia, contributed.